-- O No software filtering The Filter detects and reports filtering rules.
+O No software filtering - The Filter detects and reports filtering rules.
 The Linux firewall API is not used.
-You can implement other filtering commands using custom scripts executed by responses. - Drop filtering rules and forward valid traffic The Filter detects, reports and applies filtering rules.
+You can implement other filtering commands using custom scripts executed by responses.

+- Drop filtering rules and forward valid traffic The Filter detects, reports and applies filtering rules.
 If the filtering rule is not whitelisted, then the traffic matched by it is dropped.
 The rest of the traffic is forwarded through the outbound interface. - Drop filtering rules and forward rate-limited valid traffic The Filter detects, reports and applies filtering rules and forwards rate-limited valid traffic.
 If the filtering rule is not whitelisted, then the traffic matched by it is dropped.
 The Filter system will not forward traffic that exceeds the anomaly's decoder packets/second threshold value. - Rate-limit filtering rules and forward valid traffic The Filter detects and reports filtering rules and rate-limits traffic to threshold values.
 The Filter forwards only the traffic matching the filtering rule that does not exceed the anomaly's decoder packets/second threshold value. - Apply the default FORWARDING policy The Filter detects and reports the filtering rules, and the default forwarding policy is applied.
 The Netfilter framework is still being used, but the rules have the "RETURN" target.
 This is used only for debugging Netfilter rules. - Drop filtering rules and accept valid local traffic The Filter detects, reports and applies filtering rules.
 If the filtering rule is not whitelisted, then the traffic matched by it is dropped.
 The rest of the traffic can be accepted by local services. - Drop filtering rules and accept rate-limited local valid traffic The Filter detects, reports and applies filtering rules and accepts rate-limited traffic to local services.
 If the filtering rule is not whitelisted, the traffic matched by it is dropped.
 Local services will not receive traffic that exceeds the anomaly's decoder packets/second threshold value. - Rate-limit filtering rules and accept local valid traffic The Filter detects and reports filtering rules, and rate-limits traffic to the threshold values.
 The Filter accepts only the traffic matching the filtering rule that does not exceed the anomaly's decoder packets/second threshold value. - Apply the default INPUT policy The Filter detects and reports filtering rules, and the default Netfilter INPUT policy is applied.
 The Netfilter framework is still being used, but all rules have the "RETURN" target.
-This is used only for debugging Netfilter rules.
+This is used only for debugging Netfilter rules. - HW Filtering Policy The Hardware Filtering Policy lets you select which hardware filters are applied when the Filter detects a filtering rule.